 Wherever his travels took him Charlie always returned home, and following the war he adopted the new Mountevans style of wrestling.
 He was a particular favourite at Blackpool Tower and Belle Vue, Manchester, where he appeared frequently.
 The photo on the right shows Charlie (standing) in a contest with Jack Pye, who is on the mat.

 We cannot imagine any top rated heavyweight that Charlie did not wrestle in the post war years, and on occasions he beat most of them.
-The programme on the right shows him in a supporting contest at Belle Vue on the night Bert Assirati and George Gregory contested the British tititle.

 In 1949 he made an extensive tour of Canada and USA, where he wrestled among others Primo Carnera and Joe Louis, and took part in an exhibition match inside San Quentin prison.
 Charlie is shown with Strangler Lewis and former World Heavyweight boxing champion, Joe Louis.
 On the right he is shown with his friend, and another ex World heavyweight boxing champion, Primo Carnera.

 And so it went on for more than a quarter of a century.
 Travelling the world and wrestling the best of them; the two things of which young Charlie had dreamed, and not a coal mine in sight.